ANALYSIS-Delta's pilot deal turns up the heat on rival airlines' union negotiations

 In an update to its members this week, United's pilot union said it is seeking similar improvements.

-Dennis Tajer, a spokesman for American's pilots union, said while pilots are not ready to sacrifice market-linked compensation, work-life balance and scheduling certainty have become a far bigger priority.
+Dennis Tajer, a spokesman for American's pilots union, Allied Pilots Association, said while pilots are not ready to sacrifice market-linked compensation, work-life balance and scheduling certainty have become a far bigger priority.

 "The new currency for our pilots, regardless of age, is quality of life," he said.
 "Delta came in and changed what pilots believed was possible."